Prof Bettina M Bildhauer

 Research areas

-My research focuses on medieval German literature in its global and cross-temporal context.
-My approach combines recent theoretical ideas with close analysis of texts, films and images; archival work; and interdisciplinary methods and topics from the environmental, medical and digital humanities.
-Underlying much of my research is an interest in the limits of the human, both the physical limits of individual human beings and of what counts as human, and how this intersects with the world around us.
-My current research projects deal with menstruation, materiality and the Global Middle Ages.
+My research focuses on medieval literature in German in its global, cultural and cross-temporal contexts.
 For my overall contributions to research, I was awarded a Friedrich Wilhelm Bessel Research Award in 2020 and a Philip Leverhulme Prize in 2009.
-You can listen to me speak about the medieval German epic Nibelungenlied on BBC Radio 4's In Our Time programme here.
+You can listen to me enthuse about the medieval German epic Nibelungenlied on BBC Radio 4’s In Our Time programme here.
+My main current research areas are the history and politics of menstruation, and non-binary gender in global medieval literature.

-Menstruation: Menstruation provides unique insights into gendered embodiment and the persistence of stigma over centuries.
-I was the lead investigator for the Royal Society of Edinburgh’s research network Ending Period Poverty (2020–22), examining the historical roots of Scotland's current pioneering role in providing free period products.
-Our research is published open access with the Open Library of Humanities.
-I have also led a St Andrews Restarting Research Project (2021) on sustainable menstrual products.
-My monograph Medieval Blood (2006, paperback 2009) is concerned with blood as a crucial part of medieval, legal, religious and cultural conceptualizations of the body, gender and subjectivity, as a marker of where bodies and humans end.
+• Medieval Blood (2006, paperback 2009) spotlights blood as a crucial part of medieval, legal, religious and cultural conceptualizations of the body, gender and subjectivity, as a marker of where bodies and humans end.
 It is particularly interested in the anxieties about gender and personal identity expressed through the medieval obsession with menstruation.

 Material things: My monograph Medieval Things (2020) shows how medieval creatives imagined materiality and alternatives to the subject/object binary.
 It argues that the Anthropocene has a lot to learn from pre-Enlightenment conceptions of human subjects and material objects, putting materiality back into seemingly immaterial digital networks, or refocusing our attention on non-human rather than human agent of change.
 A short video about this project is here.
 This work was supported by a Leverhulme Research Fellowship.